 Heartbeat is nothing but accumulation of various muscle movements.
 The heartbeat and subsequent pumping of blood is fired up by the electrical impulses.
 Heart’s natural pacemaker gives first electrical signal that travels through an electrical bridge known as the atrioventricular node to the lower chambers.
 If at any point, any problem occurs in the electrical pathway, it disrupts normal heart beating process.
 This creates the need for pacemaker implantation that can perform the function of heart’s natural electrical system.
+And, once pacemaker is implanted, there are a number of restrictions after pacemaker advised by the doctor for speedy and better recovery.

 In simple terms, a pacemaker is needed when the heart beats at an unhealthy rate.
 The heartbeat is reset by the pacemaker to an appropriate pace.
 This ensures that various parts of the body receive an adequate amount of blood and oxygen.

-An artificial pacemaker is a device that consists of a computer memory, a powerful battery and an electronic circuit that together are responsible for generating electrical signals.
-Thin insulated wires are used to carry these signals to the heart muscle which starts the contraction and thereby, starts functioning at normal pace.
+An artificial pacemaker is a device that consists of computer memory, a powerful battery and an electronic circuit that together are responsible for generating electrical signals.
+Thin insulated wires are used to carry these signals to the heart muscle which starts the contraction and thereby, starts functioning at a normal pace.

-Restrictions After Pacemaker Implantation
+Lifestyle Restrictions After Pacemaker Implantation

-Although there are no serious limitations but some precautions are required for the arm where the device is placed such as:
+Although there are no serious limitations some precautions are required for the arm where the device is placed such as:

 - Any object, including pets and children, weighing more than 10 pounds should not be lifted.